-The carrying value of our Sikorsky reporting unit included goodwill of \$2.7 billion, an indefinite-lived trademark intangible asset of \$887 million, and finite-lived customer program intangible assets of \$2.4 billion as of March 31, 2019.
-As of the date of our 2018 annual impairment test, we estimated that the fair value of our Sikorsky reporting unit exceeded its carrying value of goodwill by a margin of approximately 20% and the fair value of the intangible asset exceeded its carrying value by a margin of approximately 5%.
+The carrying value of our Sikorsky reporting unit included goodwill of \$2.7 billion, an indefinite-lived trademark intangible asset of \$887 million, and finite-lived customer program intangible assets of \$2.2 billion as of March 29, 2020.
+In the fourth quarter of 2019, we performed our annual impairment test for goodwill and indefinite-lived trademark intangible asset.
+We were not required to test the finite-lived program intangible asset because there were no indicators of a possible impairment.
+As of the date of our 2019 annual impairment test, we estimated that the fair value of our Sikorsky reporting unit exceeded its carrying value for goodwill by a margin of approximately 40% and the fair value of the intangible asset exceeded its carrying value by a margin of approximately 10%.

-The fair values and carrying values of our goodwill and intangible asset at our Sikorsky reporting unit are closely aligned.
-Therefore, any business deterioration, changes in timing of orders, contract cancellations or terminations, or negative changes in market factors could cause our sales, earnings and cash flows to decline below current projections.
-Similarly, market factors utilized in the impairment analysis, including long-term growth rates, discount rates and relevant comparable public company earnings multiples and transaction multiples, could negatively impact the fair value of our reporting units.
-Based on our assessment of these circumstances, we have determined that goodwill and intangible assets at our Sikorsky reporting unit are at risk for impairment should there be deterioration of projected cash flows, a significant increase in the carrying value of the reporting unit, contract cancellations or terminations, or negative changes in market factors.
+The fair values and carrying values of our goodwill and indefinitely-lived trademark intangible asset at our Sikorsky business are closely aligned.
+Therefore, any business deterioration, contract cancellations or terminations, or changes in expected future orders could cause our sales, earnings and cash flows to decline below current projections and could cause goodwill and intangible assets to be impaired.
+Similarly, market factors utilized in the impairment analysis, including long-term growth rates and discount rates could negatively impact the fair value of our reporting units.
+As previously disclosed, based on our assessment of these circumstances, we have determined that goodwill and indefinitely-lived trademark intangible assets at our Sikorsky business are at risk for impairment should there be deterioration of projected cash flows.
+While we do not currently anticipate any material impairments on our assets as a result of COVID-19, any business deterioration, contract cancellations or terminations, or market pressures could cause our sales, earnings and cash flows to decline below our current projections and could cause goodwill and intangibles to be impaired.
+See Item 1A, Risk Factors for a discussion of the potential impacts of COVID-19 on the fair value of our assets.